MatthewSwain21101660/ServerManagement/README.md

+Service can easily be deployed on Kubernetes, however it is recommended that it is deployed with the following command to ensure compatibility with the website and app

+kubectl port-forward service/server-management-service 9000:9000

 Code here has been separated into different GitHub repos to allow for individual microservice scaling.
 This repo now stores the old code for backup and documentation

 ### Server Management Analyser